sumshiu/sumshiu/README.md

 ### Currently....
 ---

-🔭 looking for Spring '25/Summer '25/Fall '25 internships and co-ops!
+🔭 Looking for Spring '25/Summer '25/Fall '25 internships and co-ops!

-🌱 learning React, Javascript, and PyTorch
+🌱 Learning Node, React, and PyTorch

-💬 ask me about
+💬 Ask me about my cat

-📫 reach me @ summerrwong19@gmail.com
+📫 Reach me @ summerrwong19@gmail.com

 <br>

 ### For Fun
 ---
+🌃 Love stargazing

+🚲 Trying out new things

+🏋️‍♀️ Improving my physical health and strength at the gym